andrew/ultimate-awesome/README.md

 - [awesome-ai-tools-for-game-dev](https://github.com/xiaomingx/awesome-ai-tools-for-game-dev) - Awesome AI Tools for Game Development: A curated collection of the best AI tools, libraries, and resources to enhance game development workflows.
 From procedural content generation to NPC behavior, this repository gathers state-of-the-art AI solutions for game developers.
 - [awesome-geospatial-intelligence-companies](https://github.com/yancheng-go/awesome-geospatial-intelligence-companies) - A list of companies focusing on geospatial intelligence, GIS, RS, Climate risks, and more.
 - [awesome-blockchain](https://github.com/yipianfengye/awesome-blockchain) - 关于区块链、比特币、以太坊你想知道的都在这里了.
-- [Awesome-AI-for-Materials-Generation](https://github.com/ZhixunLEE/Awesome-AI-for-Materials-Generation) - [arXiv 2025] Materials Generation in the Era of Artificial Intelligence: A Comprehensive Survey.
 - [awesome-saito](https://github.com/0xluminous/awesome-saito) - Saito — A new layer 1 scaleable blockchain with a novel consensus algorithm.
 - [Awesome-Modular-Blockchain](https://github.com/0xyicheng/Awesome-Modular-Blockchain) - 📃   List of articles and materials about Modular Blockchain.
 - [awesome-agora](https://github.com/AgoraIO-Community/awesome-agora) - Useful collection of Agora resources.